SparkysWidgets/Marlin/README.md

 - Currently, no `L` word (repeat cycle) is supported.
 - Currently, only OLD_Z retract mode (G98) is supported.
 - Currently, this only works when the XY plane (G17) is active
+- Usually, all rotational axes must be in neutral (zero) position so that the table is oriented horizontally and the tool is oriented vertically.

 ### G82 (Drilling cycle, dwell)